 Implementation Satus Deviations from the Evaluation Item Yes No Abstract Illustration "Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies" and Reasons 1.3 Does the company provide clearly the operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
-Does the company enforce the programs above effectively and perform regular reviews and amendments? ✓ Compliant 2.
-Corporate Conduct and Ethics Compliance Pra actice e 2.1 Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts? √ to the general purchase contract and confidentiality agreement, it is also required to sign a letter of commitment that contains the terms of ethics and integrity.
+Does the company enforce the programs above effectively and perform regular reviews and amendments? operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
+Does the company enforce the programs above effectively and perform regular reviews and amendments?
+The Sustainable Development Committee organizes members of relevant departments to set up an "Integrity Management Team", which is responsible for promoting the company's corporate governance matters such as integrity management, anticorruption, anti-bribery and compliance with laws and regulations, and reports the implementation status to the board of directors at least once a year.
+The company's "Integrity Management Code", "Integrity Management Operating Procedures and Behavior Guidelines", "Code of Ethics" and "Work Rules" all state that in addition to the legal responsibility, the company will punish the relevant personnel according to the actual situation if they violate the law, and the most serious punishment will be the removal from the company.
+Compliant 2.
+Corporate Conduct and Ethics Compliance Pra ectice 3 2.1 Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts? √ to the general purchase contract and confidentiality agreement, it is also required to sign a letter of commitment that contains the terms of ethics and integrity.
 Compliant 2.2 Does the company have a unit responsible for ethical corporate management on a full-time basis under the Board of Directors which reports the ethical ✓ The "Integrity Management Team" of the Sustainable Development Committee is responsible for promoting and implementing, regularly reviewing and revising management policies and procedures related to Compliant

 Implementation Satus Deviations from the Evaluation Item Yes No Abstract Illustration "Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies" and Reasons corporate management policy and programs against unethical conduct regularly (at least once a year) to the Board of Directors while overseeing such operations? integrity management, and reporting to the board of directors at least once a year on its integrity management policies, plans for preventing dishonest behavior and supervision of the implementation.
-The latest performance report to the Board of Directors is dated 2023.5.10.
-The Company implements the integrity management policy, and the relevant implementation situation is as follows: (1) Whistleblowing system and protection of whistleblowers: The Company has a code of corporate governance practices, a code of ethical conduct and a whistleblowing system, and in May 2022, the Company added a code of integrity and operating procedures and guidelines for conduct.
+The latest performance report to the Board of Directors is dated 2024.5.10.
+The Company implements the integrity management policy, and the relevant implementation situation is as follows: (1) Whistleblowing system and protection of whistleblowers: The Company has a code of corporate governance practices, a code of ethical conduct and a whistleblowing system, and the Company added a code of integrity and operating procedures and guidelines for conduct.
 The company accepts complaints of dishonest conduct from employees in accordance with the regulations, and provides an effective means of communication for employees, shareholders, interested persons and outsiders in the Stakeholders division of the company's website.
 Complaints involving directors or senior executives will be reported to the independent directors.
 The company has also established a whistleblower protection system,